-1. Support legislation that would promote better integration of health care delivery systems to reduce costs, increase efficiency, and provide a higher level of services to the greatest practicable extent.
+- Support legislation that would promote better integration of health care delivery systems to reduce costs, increase efficiency, and provide a higher level of services to the greatest practicable extent. - 2.
+Support legislation to provide funding for the Partnership HealthPlan of California at levels that are actuarially sound and sufficient to ensure the safe, ongoing operation of the plan.
+Support measures that will strengthen the "county-operated health systems" generally and the Partnership HealthPlan of California specifically, including measures allowing the organization to geographically expand its service area. - Oppose efforts to reduce State and federal funding streams that would reduce public health funding, create cost shifts to local health departments, and create unfunded mandates. - 4.1.
+Support legislation and funding that prevent and address Adverse Childhood Experiences (ACEs) and effects on behavioral health and chronic diseases, current and future health outcomes and promotes the integration of cognitive and physical health, mental health, alcohol and drug, and other types of preventative corvices and healthcare in unified service delivery models. - 5.1.
+Support programs designed to maximize the health and quality of life for all women, infants, children, adolescents, and their families, including such programs as the Children's Health Initiative, Women, Infants & Children (WIC), Maternal Child and Adolescent Health home viciting programs, childheed lead poisoning provention, newborn screening, affordable childcare and early childheed education options. - 6.4.
+Support efforts and legislation that would protect access for vulnerable and rural populations to high-risk and specialty health care services that are jeopardized by high malpractice insurance costs. - 7-5.
+Oppose legislation that would revise the Medical Injury Compensation Reform Act (MICRA) or other efforts to impede access, increase health care costs, and divert health care dollars from patientcare. - 8.6.
+Napa County supports legislative or administrative efforts, if the Affordable Care Act (ACA) is amended or replaced, that preserve and expand the number of citizens currently receiving health insurance under the ACA and opposes efforts citizens currently receiving health insurance under the ACA and opposes efforts to reduce benefits and shift the current federal/State cost and responsibility to the states and counties.

-- 2. Support legislation to provide funding for the Partnership HealthPlan of California at levels that are actuarially sound and sufficient to ensure the safe, ongoing operation of the plan.
-Support measures that will strengthen the "county-operated health systems" generally and the Partnership HealthPlan of California specifically, including measures allowing the organization to geographically expand its service area. - 3.
-Oppose efforts to reduce State and federal funding streams that would reduce public health funding, create cost shifts to local health departments, and create unfunded mandates. - 4.
-Support legislation and funding that prevent and address Adverse Childhood Experiences (ACEs) and effects on behavioral health and chronic diseases, current and future health outcomes and promotes the integration of cognitive and physical health, mental health, alcohol and drug, and other types of preventative services and healthcare in unified service delivery models. - 5.
-Support programs designed to maximize the health and quality of life for all women, infants, children, adolescents, and their families, including such programs as the Children's Health Initiative, Women, Infants & Children (WIC), Maternal Child and Adolescent Health home visiting programs, childhood lead poisoning prevention, newborn screening, affordable childcare and early childhood education options. - 6.
-Support efforts and legislation that would protect access for vulnerable and rural populations to high-risk and specialty health care services that are jeopardized by high malpractice insurance costs. - 7.
-Oppose legislation that would revise the Medical Injury Compensation Reform Act (MICRA) or other efforts to impede access, increase health care costs, and divert health care dollars from patientcare. - 8.
-Napa County supports legislative or administrative efforts, if the Affordable Care Act (ACA) is amended or replaced, that preserve and expand the number of citizens currently receiving health insurance under the ACA and opposes efforts to reduce benefits and shift the current federal/State cost and responsibility to the states and counties. - 9.
+- 7. Support legislation to increase communicable disease prevention and response capacity in local health departments. - 9.
 Support legislation and funding that promote community programs that prevent childhood trauma and intergenerational violence, such as parenting education programs.